 A typical earnings call starts with the safe harbor statement made by the company’s management.
 The safe harbor statement generally warns the participants of the earnings presentation that the discussion of financial results may include forward-looking statements.
 Thus, the estimates of results based on the forward-looking statements may substantially differ from the actual results.
 The disclaimer is intended to limit the company’s liability if the forward-looking assumptions made by the company’s management drastically differ from the actual results in the future.

 2. Presentation and discussion of the financial results

 After the safe harbor statement has been made, the company’s managers take over the call.
 Commonly, a company is represented by C-level executives.
 Depending on a company and its corporate hierarchy, the number of participating executives may vary.
 However, the two key executives that are always present in the earnings call are the chief executive officer (CEO) and chief financial officer (CFO).

 The executives present and discuss the financial results for the given reporting period (quarter or year).
-In addition, the managers provide an overview of upcoming company’s goals and milestones, as well as discuss how the plans will impact the future financial performance of the company.
+In addition, the managers provide an overview of the company’s upcoming goals and milestones, as well as discuss how the plans will impact the future financial performance of the company.

 3. Q&A session

 The final portion of the earnings call is reserved for the Q&A session.
-During the session, investors, analysts, and other participants in the call have an opportunity to ask the company’s management questions regarding the presented financial results.
-Note that the company’s managers have the right to decline or defer their answers for certain questions if they do not possess sufficient information to do so.
+During this session, investors, analysts, and other participants in the call have an opportunity to ask the company’s management questions regarding the presented financial results.
+Note that the company’s managers have the right to decline or defer their answers for certain questions.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.